exoscale/lingo/README.md

 result in the addition of the `:exoscale.lingo.explain.pred/*` keys to the problem.

+There is this libary called clojure.spec that's pretty good to parse forms and extract information from them, we happen to use it to do just that:

 ``` clj
 (set-pred-error! (s/def ::int-in-range (s/cat :_ #{'clojure.spec.alpha/int-in-range?}
                         :min number?